aditya0yadav/aditya0yadav/README.md

 - Enhanced server response time by 50% and reduced bandwidth usage by 30%.
 - Integrated **LRU Cache** and scalable class-based architecture for optimized performance.

-### **QMAPI - A Service by AcutusAI**
-- Increased survey completion rates by 7% using AI-powered insights.
-- Architected AWS-based infrastructure for high scalability and efficient traffic management.
-- Improved survey engagement by 30% and boosted client ROI by 25% through predictive data analytics and machine learning techniques.

----

 ## 🛠️ Technical Skills
 - **Languages**: Python, JavaScript, C++
 - **Frontend**: React